zhangyangzhy/GroupA-Line-bot/SPEC.md

 ***1. Latest news***

-* When users send the `"News"` keyword, the LINE Chatbot will send the latest news about the novel coronavirus from the Internet back to users.
+* When users send the `"@News"` keyword, the LINE Chatbot will send the latest news about the novel coronavirus from the news.gov.hk and push back to users.

 * This function will consume other services.